ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--300-otel-ml--main/01-otel/assignment.md

 Note how quickly and easily we can find traces for a specific customer without having to rely on manual correlation (e.g., what node serviced this customer's request at what time).

-We can also look at our spans using Discover
+We can also look at our spans using Discover:
 1. Navigate to the [button label="Elastic"](tab-0) tab
 2. Use the navigation pane to navigate to `Discover` and then select the `Discover` tab (and not `Logs Explorer`)
 3. Click `Try ES|QL`
 4. Enter the following ES|QL:
   ```
-  FROM traces-trader |
+  FROM traces-* |
+  WHERE attributes.com.example.customer_id == "q.bert" |
   LIMIT 100 |
   KEEP attributes.com.example.trade_id, attributes.com.example.action, attributes.com.example.day_of_week, attributes.com.example.region, attributes.com.example.share_price, attributes.com.example.shares, attributes.com.example.symbol
   ```